mobily-enterprises/jsonreststores/README.md

 # Automatic lookup

-When you have a nested store, you would normally check if the _intermediate_ ID in the URL actually resolves to an existing record.
+When you have a nested store, you would normally check if the _intermediate_ ID in the URL or in the body actually resolves to an existing record.
 It's also often important, when checking for store permissions, to access that record.

 Imagine that you have this store: